 Meet Our Cider Maker

 Knittel went on to study vocal performance at San Francisco University, and then worked in banking for 10 years.
 All the while, she yearned for a vocation that would take her back to nature.
 In 2000 Knittel focused on winemaking – with particular attention to the Napa and Sonoma regions as her learning ground.
 Back to school at UC Davis and Napa Valley College, she took on dual positions at Silverado Vineyards in the tasting room and laboratory.
-From there, Knittel steadily refined her laboratory skills at a Ravenswood, taking advantage of 2 off-seasons to work the harvests in New Zealand to gain extensive experience in the cellar before becoming a cellar hand and ultimately the Enologist/Assistant Winemaker at Etude.
+From there, Knittel steadily refined her laboratory skills in wineries in Sonoma County, finally earning her position as Laboratory Manager.
+From there, she took advantage of 2 off-seasons to work the harvests in New Zealand gaining extensive experience in the cellar before becoming a cellar hand and ultimately working as the Enologist/Assistant Winemaker at Etude Wines in Napa.
 It was at these two wineries – in very different climates - where Knittel focused on perfecting the art of producing Pinot Noir.

 Knittel's approach to cider is informed by her strong background in producing fine wines.
 What the materials express will determine the approach to making the best cider or wine.
 Knittel also makes small lots of Pinot Noir, Carignane and Syrah for her label, North Story Wines which is located in Wrangletown Cider Company's facility.